NPR to impose near-freeze on hiring but avoids layoffs as budget cuts loom

 Among the casualties: Lansing said he would slow down the search for a chief content officer, a new position that would be over the network's news and programming leaders.

-NPR needs to cut $10 million stems from a sharp decline in projected revenue in sponsorship - at least $20 million.
-Some of those losses were offset by new revenues from business agreements to license NPR content on outside platforms and from fund-raising efforts.
+NPR needs to cut $10 million due to a sharp decline in projected revenue in sponsorship — at least $20 million.
+Some of those losses were offset by new revenues from new agreements to license NPR content on Facebook, YouTube and Amazon and from fund-raising efforts.

+Lansing said that 700 staffers attended an all-staff meeting Wednesday afternoon that was arranged to address the workforce's concerns and questions.
+In an interview afterward, Lansing said the decision to make moves now was based on comparisons with how current revenues matched up with past patterns.

+"It's a slowdown in the advertising market, just like with every other media company," said Lansing, who joined NPR in 2019 after decades in broadcast and cable television and a four-year stint overseeing the U.S. government's international broadcasters.
+"The pacing [of revenue] just indicates a range of potential pain.
+And that's what drives those numbers."

+Much of the bureau's technology dated back to 2006.
+The network's chief communications officer, Isabel Lara, noted that the studios back up NPR's systems should the studios fail at its headquarters in Washington, D.C.
+She said the cost was funded through refinancing the network's bonds three fiscal years ago, requiring no use of any cash reserves.
+A donor gave $500,000 toward the aesthetic and design aspects of the renovation.

+"NPR is going to be in New York a long time," Lansing said.
+"The effects of the pandemic are just barely understood at this point.
+But updating the New York office was a critical need for NPR, absolutely."

-Lansing has an ally in the largest union at NPR, SAG/AFTRA executive director Pat O'Donnell, whose unit covers 570 employees.
+Lansing has an ally in the largest union at NPR, the Washington Mid-Atlantic local of SAG-AFTRA, which covers 570 employees.
 "It's happening other places as well, in the advertising world.
-I am pleased they are making determinations now as how to deal with it," O'Donnell said.
+I am pleased they are making determinations now as how to deal with it," said the local's executive director, Pat O'Donnell.
 "I hope that it does not result in any layoffs."

 O'Donnell noted that NPR had taken a similar tack in addressing even larger shortfalls during the early stages of the pandemic.
 "They've not only been collaborative, they've been communicative," she said.
 "They talk to us.
 We meet every single week."

 Disclosure: This article was written and reported by NPR Media Correspondent David Folkenflik and edited by Senior Business Editor Uri Berliner.
-Under the network's protocols for covering itself, no corporate officials or news executives reviewed this story before it was published.
+No corporate officials or news executives reviewed this story before it was published.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.